-I am a multi-talented communicator and will be able to bring creative and actionable ideas for your company or organization.
-Scroll down to see some of my most successful blog entries, white papers, and social media posts.
+I am a multi-talented communicator and will be able to bring creative and actionable content for your company or organization to share with customers and strengthen your connection to them.

 Designing for Social Change: for the Raleigh AIGA chapter // March 30, 2017

-I am currently a writing and photography contributor to the blog of the Raleigh chapter of the American Institute of Graphic Artists.
 This post was a recap of a workshop where attendees were encouraged to express their ideas about current social and political issues in the form of street art that was then posted in public.
-To read the original post and see photos of the creations go to: http://raleigh.aiga.org/recap-march-workshop-designing-for-social-change/

 I Learned to Make Fresh Pasta in Italy: for the Etsy New York Team // May 30, 2016

 I provided an account of my experience at a pasta-making class during a vacation to Italy which I had booked through BonAppetour.com.
-The company noticed increased traffic as a result of my article and even reached out to thank me.
-You may see the original post here: http://bit.ly/1PSL4Rj.
+The company noticed increased traffic as a result of my article and requested to publish the article on their site.

 Food and Fun Near Brooklyn Collective: for Nancydraws.com // July 21, 2015